JustinPrivitera/CPE-471-Computer-Graphics-Final-Project/README.md

 * Accurate rotation periods
 * Accurate object sizes
 * Atmospheres for Earth and Venus
-* Day/night cycle for Earth with linear interpolation between nighttime and daytime textures.
+* Day/night cycle for Earth with linear interpolation between nighttime and daytime textures
 * An appropriate skybox
 * Comets
 * Asteroid Belt